loopstick/CCA_Mechatronics_Spring2020/README.md

 **Homework** due next week: Monday March 18.
   - Write a concept proposal for your final project which must be substantially more complex than the exercises we've done in class.
+	  - Read [Physical Computing’s Greatest Hits (and misses)](http://www.tigoe.net/blog/category/physicalcomputing/176/) and think about whether the your project is doing something in a meaningful or unique way.
+Will someone want to play with your project for longer than 5 seconds?
+Why or why not?
+		  - revise your proposal accordingly
     - Upload this proposal to your Github repository in a new folder called "FinalProject"
     - Create a very clear project description identifying the Minimal Viable Project and optional add-ons
     - Include flow charts, block diagrams, and/or schematic diagrams that show the relevant electrical connections and flow
     - Plan out desired functionality with written descriptions, flow-charts, and/or pseudo-code
+	- Read [Physical Computing’s Greatest Hits (and misses)](http://www.tigoe.net/blog/category/physicalcomputing/176/) and think about whether the your project is doing something in a meaningful or unique way.
+Will someone want to play with your project for longer than 5 seconds?
+Why or why not? revise your proposal accordingly

   - familiarize yourself with Fritzing (breadboard and PCB modes), this is a great way to create an easy to share bundle of your hardware and code.